ADGEfficiency/adgefficiency.github.io/_posts/2020-04-25-world-models.md

 ## Reparameterization trick

-Because our encoder is stochastic, we need one last trick - a rearrangement of the model architecture, so that we can backprop through it.
-This is the **reparameterization trick**, and results in a latent space architecture as follows:
+Because our encoder is stochastic, we need one last trick - a rearrangement of the model architecture, so that we can backprop through it.  **This is the reparameterization trick**.
+It results in a latent space architecture as follows:

 $$ n \sim \mathcal{N}(0, 1) $$

 $$ z = \sigma_{theta} (x) \cdot n + \mu_{theta} (x) $$

-After the refactor of the randomness, we can now take a gradient of our loss function and train the VAE.
+After the refactor of the randomness, we can now pass the gradients from our loss function through the latent space and into the encoder.

 ## Final VAE loss function

-In math:
+A quick summary - first in math:

 $$ \mathbf{E}_{z \sim E_{\theta}} \Big[ \mid \mid x' - x \mid \mid \Big]^{2} $$

 $$ \mathbf{LOSS}(\theta) = - \mathbf{E}_{z \sim E_{\theta}} \Big[ \log D_{\theta} (x' \mid z) \Big] + \mathbf{KLD} \Big( E_{\theta} (z \mid x) \mid \mid P(z) \Big)  $$

-In code:
+And in code:

 ```python
 # worldmodels/vision/vae.py